redwirelabs/nerves_system_sama5d27_wlsom1_ek/README.md

 |  mikro BUS 1  |  `ttyS3`  |
 |  mikro BUS 2  |  `ttyS2`  |

-# Wifi
+# Wi-Fi

-The WLSOM1 contains a ATWILC3000 Wifi / Bluetooth module.
-Wifi can be enabled by loading the kernel module.
+The WLSOM1 contains a ATWILC3000 Wi-Fi / Bluetooth module.
+Wi-Fi can be enabled by loading the kernel module.

 ```elixir